tobiasraabe/pipeline/docs/how_to_guides/tasks.rst

 Coding the same list of dependent variables two times may lead to errors and unnecessary duplication.

-To overcome this issue, use :ref:`global variables inside the project configuration
-<configuration_globals>`.
-It is a dictionary and maybe used like this:
+By default, every variable defined in ``.pipeline.yaml`` is available while rendering task specifications and tasks.
+See :ref:`global variables inside the project configuration <configuration_globals>` for more.
+To avoid name collisions, you should create nested structures like a ``globals`` dictionary.

 .. code-block:: jinja